The first year of marriage can be tough.

 Marriage is the landing.

 No, I don’t mean marriage is boring.
 I mean marriage is normal.
-The wake-up-brush-your-teeth-go-to-work-fix-dinner-watch-a-movie type of ordinary.
+The wake-up-brush-your-teeth-go-to-work-fix-dinner-watch-a-movie kind of ordinary.

 Now, it’s important to add twists and fun to our routines.
 But these perks don’t take away from the main framework of marriage, which is two people, doing life together.
 There’s a sweetness and ordinary-feel to everyday life.

 Instead of wondering where the butterflies went, start to embrace your new life as your new normal and remember that what was effortless in dating takes a little bit of effort in marriage.

 3. Is it normal to fight and have first year of marriage problems?